 Earlier this week, I told you about the squirrel attacks our front porch has been under for the past month.
 When I switched out our summer porch decor for fall pieces, I challenged myself to decorate only with items that couldn’t be destroyed by a squirrel with a grudge.
 The challenge really limited my decor options: no real pumpkins, no mums, no acorns, no dried corn….
 You get the picture.
-Take a look at what I came up with.
+Take a look at what I came up with as I created a sturdy fall front porch.

 Instead of filling my Faux Bronze Pedestal Planters with mums, which the squirrel would probably knock over anyway, I decided to fill them with other fall decor.
 I bought a pair of corn stalks from a friend’s farm and positioned one in each planter.